The AAI Advocacy Manual

 1. Advocacy Workshops

 A typical weekend workshop commences with an introductory session on the Friday evening.
 The purpose is to introduce the Institute’s philosophy of advocacy and its teaching method.
 This session is conducted by the workshop Moderator.

 It is followed on the Saturday/Sunday by analysis sessions and short individual performances of advocacy tasks.
 The performances, which are conducted in groups of eight, are video recorded.
 Each performance is analysed and reviewed by the instructor within the group.
 Positive, constructive instruction is provided and a demonstration given to assist participants with ways they can improve.

 Each participant’s video is viewed individually, analysed and reviewed with emphasis upon communication skills and style.
-Participants retain their video for later personal review.
 The analysis sessions are interactive and concentrate on preparation for performance, communication skills and advocacy techniques.
 Each participant will perform at least three advocacy tasks in a workshop.

 Thorough familiarity with case files and preparation in advance of the workshop are essential in order to benefit from this intensive teaching method.

 The workshops enable participants to improve their skills at their individual level and to gain the ability to self-assess and continue development in practice.

 Much time and effort is devoted by experienced advocacy teachers to the preparation of suitable teaching materials.
 Materials are designed to achieve specific teaching objectives at various levels.
 The workshops materials are sent to the participants in advance with a guide for preparation.